 Source Information

-This contribution was developed by IEEE Project 802®, the Local and Metropolitan Area Network Standards Committee (“IEEE 802”), an international standards development committee organized under the IEEE and the IEEE Standards Association (“IEEE-SA”).

-The content herein was approved for submission by the IEEE 802.15™ Working Group for WSN, the IEEE 802.18 Radio Regulatory Technical Advisory Group, and the IEEE 802 Executive Committee, in accordance with the IEEE 802 policies and procedures, and represents the view of IEEE 802.
+IEEE 802 LAN/MAN Standards Committee (LMSC) respectfully submits these responses to the Singapore Info-communications Media Development Authority (IMDA).
+IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
+IEEE has about 420,000 members in about 190 countries and supports the needs and interests of engineers and scientists broadly.
+In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
+Therefore, this submission should not be construed as representing the views of IEEE as a whole.

 Background

 ITU-R WP 1A is currently working toward a draft WORKING DOCUMENT TOWARD A PRELIMINARY DRAFT REVISION OF REPORT ITU-R SM.2352-0 “Technology trends of active services in the frequency range 275-3 000 GHz” [1].
 In 2015 IEEE 802 has contributed [2] to section 6 of the current Report ITU-R SM.2352 [3].
 The corresponding text refers to the standardization efforts in IEEE 802.15 TG3d, which were ongoing in 2015.
 In the meantime the standard has been finalized.
 As a consequence the current information in section 6 of the current Report ITU-R SM.2352 is outdated.
 With this contribution IEEE 802 proposes to modify section 6 as described in section 3 of this document.